Cloud-SPAN/04genomics/_episodes/01-variant_calling.md

 ![sam_bam1](../img/sam_bam.png)

 ![sam_bam2](../img/sam_bam3.png)

-We will convert the SAM file to BAM format using the `samtools` program with the `view` command and tell this command that the input is in SAM format (`-S`) and to output BAM format (`-b`).
-We will be doing the next few commands in the results folder, so we will change into that directory first:
+We will convert the SAM file to BAM format using the `samtools` program with the `view` command.
+There are a couple of options/flags we need to include:
+- `-S` tells samtools that the input is in SAM format
+- `-b` tells samtools that the output should be in BAM format

 ~~~
 $ cd results